NREL/dgen/README.md

 - Don't close docker at any point while running dGen.
 - The container can be "paused" by running ```$ docker stop <container id>``` and "started" by running ```$ docker start <container id>```

+### C. Create Local Server:
-C. Once the database is restored (it could take a couple minutes), open PgAdmin and create a new server.
+Once the database is restored (it could take a couple minutes), open PgAdmin and create a new server.
 Name this whatever you want.
 Write "localhost" (or 127.0.0.1) in the host/address cell and "postgres" in both the username and password cells.
 Upon refreshing this and opening the database dropdown, you should be able to see your database.

-It is time to configure and run the model:
+### D: Activate Environment

-1. Activate the dg3n environment and launch spyder by opening a new terminal window and run the following command:
+Activate the dg3n environment and launch spyder by opening a new terminal window and run the following command:

 ```
    $ conda activate dg3n